 Umbrella insurance covers liability claims that exhaust the limits on your commercial auto insurance.
 It also extends coverage on hired and non-owned auto insurance for cleaners who drive their own vehicles for work purposes.

-If you or one of your employees gets into an auto accident, it can cover legal costs related to:
+If you or one of your employees gets into an auto accident, an umbrella liability policy can cover legal costs related to:

-Cleaning involves physical labor, which is why umbrella insurance is a recommended policy for professions like house cleaners, janitors, and window cleaners.
+Cleaning involves physical labor, which is why umbrella insurance is a recommended policy for professions like pressure washing, pool cleaning, and window cleaning.
 If one of your employees blames an injury on a lack of proper equipment or other negligence, they could sue.

 When an employee lawsuit over an injury escalates and exceeds the limits on employer’s liability insurance (usually included in workers’ compensation insurance), umbrella insurance kicks in to cover the costs.
 It adds an extra layer of protection to your existing coverage.